click2install/moondex/README.md

 ```

 #### General Masternode Service commands:
+These should be run as the `root` user.
 ```
 systemctl start <username>.service
 systemctl stop <username>.service
 systemctl status <username>.service
 ```
 The MDEX masternode uses a sentinel that runs as a service (a Linux application that runs in the background).
 The sentinel helps the masternode automatically re-start on its own if needed.
-To properly shut the masternode down (so it stays shut down) you should use the above `systemctl stop <username>.service` command (versus the `moondex-cli stop` command).
+To properly shut the masternode down (so it stays shut down) you should use the above `systemctl stop <username>.service` command as the `root` user (versus the `moondex-cli stop` command).

 &nbsp;